JPIP8/DataAlchemy/README.md

  DataSets:
  - data.csv: Is the cleaned data file to use then in the machine learning function.
+ - indx_4_ML.csv: Is the filtered data for the Machine Learning engine

  Files:
 - requirements.txt: You can ignore this
+- Count_vectorizer.joblib: You can ignore this
+- cosine_similarity.joblib: You can ignore this

 # Index